Last editedAug 20223 min read

 The amazing rise of Saas

 In truth, SaaS is everywhere, with even the average man on the street having at least one Gmail or Yahoo email account.
-Businesses are no different, and GoCardless increasingly works with SaaS operators providing companies’ essential services, processing regular subscription payments by Direct Debit.
+Businesses are no different, and GoCardless increasingly works with SaaS operators providing companies’ essential services, processing regular and prorated subscription payments by Direct Debit.
 But, even those that have embraced SaaS models are not necessarily getting the full benefit from them.

 About a quarter of firms use SaaS for finance and accounting, with one in five finding it useful for tracking sales.
-Yet, only 16 per cent of large businesses have adopted these products for their HR, marketing, and customer service needs.
+Yet, only 16 percent of large businesses have adopted these products for their HR, marketing, and customer service needs.
 These companies are putting themselves at a significant competitive disadvantage.

 Ed Shelley is director of content for SaaS analytics platform ChartMogul, and he believes enterprises currently not using these external resources for non-finance-related areas are severely limiting their potential.
 He adds: “HR, marketing, and CRM are three verticals where SaaS has revolutionised business operations, giving a huge amount of choice and greater automation.